immichu/marketo-lp-aws/readme.md

 This is useful for us as when we add a template to Marketo, unfortunately AWS admins never checked the option to stop the WYSIWYG editor from adding container divs around your code, therefore at times when you need to add in repeatable content that is only repeatable through markup in the WYSIWYG editor on Marketo, then know that that content is inside another div which will probably screw your styles. therefore, style your components with the extra div and in your code, only show that div in development mode via wrapping with `{{#ifequal (prod) false }}`. this way, you can test and preview locally with identical markup as it will be on live.
 Identifying these div's will be annoying at first no doubt... but good luck ^^b

-The second helper `raw.js` is used for when you waant to add handlebars parameters for the platform you are coding for but don't want them parsed by your own project. for example:
+The second helper `raw.js` is used for when you want to add handlebars parameters for the platform you are coding for but don't want them parsed by your own project. for example:

 ```
 <!-- Input -->